 Higher Education Administration

-The programs in Higher Education Administration provide the skills needed for careers in administration in post-secondary education, as well as for research and teaching in higher education.
-They emphasize a multidisciplinary perspective as a basis for developing effective administrators, scholars, or policy makers.
-At UB, we believe in understanding the broad context of higher education – its history, sociology, and financing – as a necessary preparation for working in today’s post-secondary sector.
-All academic programs are individually designed and flexible to allow students to focus in areas of special interest.
-Both Ed.M. and Ph.D. programs are available.
-In addition, there is a concentration in Student Affairs Administration within the Ed.M. program.
+At UB, we believe in understanding the broad context of higher education—its history, sociology and financing—as a necessary preparation for working in today’s post-secondary sector.
+All academic programs are individually designed and flexible to allow you to focus in areas of special interest.
+Both EdM and PhD programs are available.
+In addition, there is a concentration in student affairs administration within the EdM program.

-While students are exposed to the theories and practical issues that higher education administrators face in today’s colleges and universities, we are convinced that the best training is a well-grounded understanding of the nature and problems of higher education.
-Our students learn to understand the basic elements of the complex organizational structure of the modern university, and how to engage in research.
+While you are exposed to the theories and practical issues that higher education administrators face in today’s colleges and universities, we are convinced that the best training is a well-grounded understanding of the nature and problems of higher education.
+You will learn to understand the basic elements of the complex organizational structure of the modern university, and how to engage in research.